muppet9010/factorio-muppet-streamer/README.md

     - dropOnBelts: BOOLEAN - Optional: if the dropped items should be placed on belts or not.
 Defaults to False.
     - gap: DECIMAL - Mandatory: how many seconds between each drop event.
 Must convert to a minimum of 1 tick, so a value of 1/60th (0.167) or more of a second.
     - occurrences: INTEGER - Mandatory: how many times the drop events are done.
-    - dropEquipment: BOOLEAN - Optional: if the player's armour and weapons are dropped or not.
+    - dropEquipment: BOOLEAN - Optional: if the player's armor and weapons are dropped or not.
 Defaults to True.
 - Example command for dropping 10% of starting inventory items 5 times: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"startingPercentage", "quantityValue":10, "gap":2, "occurrences":5}`
 - Example command for 10 drops of 5 items, including on belts: `/muppet_streamer_player_drop_inventory {"target":"muppet9010", "quantityType":"constant", "quantityValue":5, "gap":2, "occurrences":10, "dropOnBelts":true}`